 High-growth organizations are three times more likely to have collaborative marketing and finance teams.
 What’s holding you back?

-This financial crisis is affecting organizations differently, and to varying degrees, but it hasn’t changed the fact that if you want your business to be successful you need to have a growth mindset.
+The global pandemic and ensuing financial crisis is affecting organizations differently, and to varying degrees, but it hasn’t changed the fact that if you want your business to be successful you need to have a growth mindset.

 Marketing activities sometimes have a broad focus; for example, increasing brand awareness is a great goal, but how does that translate into action?
 Growth hacking involves setting highly defined, achievable goals with the specific target of growth.
 In the case of building brand awareness, social marketing could focus on promoting thought leadership or set a target of increasing social sharing by 25% within the quarter.